james-ols/hugo/site/content/products/_index.md

         reprographics quotes, PAYG and subscription access to digital surrogates, search room booking and session management.

-  heading: 'CollectionsBase Core, Complete, Aggregator and Reader Management'
+  heading: The CollectionsBase software suite
   description: >-
     CollectionsBase provides public access to the records of over 100 organisations large and small.